 - Grilled Cheese

 When I went to pick up my order, I noticed that they had a mixed berry salad that was not on the mobile menu.
-I asked the cast member about this, and she said that several of the items were not listed on the menu.
+So I asked the cast member about the salad, and she said that several of the items were not listed on the menu.

 The grilled cheese ended up being an excellent choice.
 It was served on yummy grilled sourdough bread and came with a bag of chips.